JeffreyLuo333/MusicEmotionDetection/README.md

 <img src="images/Mid.png" width="550" height="250">

 ### 3.2 VGG-style neural network
 VGGNet is invented by Visual Geometry Group (by Oxford University).
-This architecture is the 1st runner up of ILSVR2014 in the classification task while the winner is GoogLeNet.
+This architecture was the 1st runner up of ILSVR2014 in the classification task while the winner is GoogLeNet.
 This tutorial [Introduction to VGGNet](https://becominghuman.ai/what-is-the-vgg-neural-network-a590caa72643) is a good source if you are interested in the detailed VGG architecture.

 <img src="images/VGG.png" width="300" height="350">